 The 2022 Paris-Roubaix Challenge will take place on Saturday, April 9, 2022.
 The second part of the race, the Hell of the North, will take place on the same roads the day after on Sunday, April 10, 2022.

 The route is mostly on cobbled roadways, and each section of the route varies in distance traveled on the cobblestone.
 The Trouee d’Arenberg is the most treacherous of the cobblestone sections - 2400m of cobbles is noted as being the ‘true definition of hell’ and is known to be quite dangerous where you enter the section at 60 kilometers per hour.
 They say that you don’t win the Paris-Roubaix on this stage, but it is certainly where the group of potential winners forms.

 Single-day races are essentially tests of endurance for the riders, and one with this treacherous and dangerous terrain can be quite taxing.
 The Paris-Roubaix requires special wheels and frames on the bicycles to ensure they can withstand the cobbles, and many need to have personnel along the course with spare parts and wheels in case they run into any issues.

 With such a world-renowned and historical single day race, there’s no question that sportsbooks will be offering cycling odds for the Paris-Roubaix.
-While the 2020 edition of the race is postponed until October, we can begin to look at the upcoming odds and see which riders are favored to win, what kinds of bets are available, and the top sportsbooks for betting on the Paris-Roubaix.
+For the 2022 edition of the race, we can begin to look at the upcoming odds and see which riders are favored to win, what kinds of bets are available, and the top sportsbooks for betting on the Paris-Roubaix.

-It is common for the winner of the previous year’s Paris-Roubaix to be at the top of the odds board or at least near the top, but we aren’t seeing that this year with Gilbert being so middle of the pack at +3300 odds.
+It is common for the winner of the previous year’s Paris-Roubaix to be at the top of the odds board or at least near the top.

 How to Bet on the Paris-Roubaix